 Is It Possible to Negotiate Directly With a Revenue Officer?

 Yes, you can negotiate directly with a revenue officer.
-It’s part of their job performance in resolving unpaid taxes through payment plans, extensions, or other collection alternatives.
-Many taxpayers choose to involve a tax professional, such as CPAs, tax attorneys, and Enrolled Agents (EAs).
+It is part of their job performance in resolving unpaid taxes through payment plans, extensions, or other collection alternatives.
+Many taxpayers choose to involve a tax professional, such as a CPA, tax attorney, or Enrolled Agent (EA).